joshcrain/joshcrain.io/notes/2023/a-new-start-with-old-paint/a-new-start-with-old-paint.md

 After all this time I finally had [a painting on my easel](/art/second-march-at-jester/).
 It was small but felt good.
 So when I received an e-newsletter from [Adventure of Painting](http://www.adventureofpainting.com/) that asked what I’m working on—I responded with a photo.
 To my great surprise, world-renowned artist [Scott L. Christensen](https://www.christensenstudio.com/) replied back!

 >Congrats, Josh!
-That's huge.
+That’s huge.
 Enjoy the journey and I'm glad to hear the easel has found you again.
 Keep up the great work.
 >
 >All my best,
 >Scott